realm/realm-MultiUserTasksTutorial/README.md

 In this section we will set up our login and main view controller's storyboard connections.

-1. Reopen Xcode, but rather than open `MultiUserRealmTasksTutorial.xcodeproj` use the newly created `MultiUserRealmTasksTutorial.xcworkspace` file; this was created by the Cocoapods dependency manager and should be used going forward

-2. If you have not already, open the `MultiUserRealmTasksTutorial.xcworkspace` with Xcode.

-3. In the Xcode project navigator select the `main.storyboard` file.
+1. In the Xcode project navigator select the `main.storyboard` file.
 Interface builder (IB) will open and show the default single view layout:

 <center><img src="/Graphics/InterfaceBuilder-start.png"> 	</center>

-3. Adding the TableViewController - on the lower right of the window is the object browser, type "tableview" to narrow down the possible IB objects.
+2. Adding the TableViewController - on the lower right of the window is the object browser, type "tableview" to narrow down the possible IB objects.
 There will be a "TableView Controller" object visible.
 Drag this onto the canvas.
 Once you have done this the Storyboard view will resemble this:

 <center> <img src="/Graphics/Adding-theTableViewController.png" /></center>

 Once you have added the second view controller, you will need to add class names/storyboard IDs for each controller to prepare for the code will be adding in the next sections:

-1. Open the storyboard propery viewer to see the ourline view of the contents of both controllers in the sotoryboard.
+3. Open the storyboard propery viewer to see the ourline view of the contents of both controllers in the sotoryboard.
 Then, control-drag from the TasksLoginViewController label to the Table View Controller label and select "show" when the popup menu appears.

-2. You will need to set the class names for each of the view controller objects.
+4. You will need to set the class names for each of the view controller objects.
 To do this select the controllers one at a time, and for the LoginView Controller, set the class name to `TasksLoginViewController` and to the storyboard id to `loginView`.
 For the new TableViewController you added, set the class name to `TasksTableViewController` and here set the storyboard id to `tasksView`.

 ## 5. Configuring the Login View Controller